-Columbus draws visitors who are eager to experience, explore and taste all this city has to offer.
+Columbus draws group tours who are eager to experience, explore and taste all this city has to offer.
 From taking food lover’s on a tour of the local taco trucks to examining the inner workings of a ballet troupe, guests will find plenty to interest, entertain and enjoy.

 There are many reasons why you might choose to book a group travel experience to Columbus.
 Set in the middle of the state of Ohio, it’s easy to travel to.
 There’s plenty of things to do, with opportunities for sports fans, crafters, foodies and science buffs, to name just a few.
 But did you know there are rules for visiting Columbus?